SIGPLAN/SIGPLAN.github.io/Conferences/POPL.md

 The POPL Steering Committee is constituted by the following members:

 -   current and past SIGPLAN Chairs,
--   two members at large who sit for three years
+-   three members at large who sit for three years
--   one Industrial Relation Chair who sits for three years
+-   Industrial Relation Chair who sits for three years and chosen among the three members at large
 -   three most recent POPL General Chairs, and
 -   three most recent POPL Program Chairs.